 Luckily, there’s two good lists of gluten free candy that are frequently updated.

-First, there’s a list of gluten free Easter candy according to VeryWellFit, updated for 2020, that’s a terrific starting point for you to use when creating your child’s gluten free Easter basket.
+First, there’s a list of gluten free Easter candy according to VeryWellFit (updated July, 2020) that’s a terrific starting point for you to use when creating a gluten free Easter basket.

 The Celiac Disease Organization also has a list of gluten free candy on their website.
 This list is also good to use for your gluten free Easter basket ideas.